Energy Taiwan and Net-Zero Taiwan 2023 records 24,359 visiting buyers

 A total of 1,275 booths from 350 exhibitors and 13 countries were featured from Oct 18-20.

-According to a statement from Taiwan External Trade Development Council, the top five buyers were from Japan, Singapore, Malaysia, US and Vietnam.
+According to a statement from Taiwan External Trade Development Council, the top five buyers were from Japan, Singapore, Malaysia, United States and Vietnam.

 Taiwanese National Development Council deputy minister Kao Shien-Quey said that in 2024, the total budget of the central government for attaining net zero emissions will increase by 45.7% to NT$96.4 billion (RM14.17 billion) compared to 2023.